 It’s no secret global mainstream news media has been struggling with rapidly declining numbers of (paid and unpaid) subscribers due to a failing business model based on advertisements from advertisers who know the audience isn’t there.
 In a free market, consumers choose the goods they deem has value and are therefore willing to pay for.
 With the tax credit, Canadian taxpayers will now be forced to pay for news they have already chosen to opt out of buying.
 The death throes have merely been prolonged.

 Today, journalism works according to the political agenda of a significant number of journalists who act more as political activists than as neutral reporters of the facts.
 Given that Millennials are now the largest generation in history and came of age alongside digital information technology, it’s obvious Millennials don’t trust the mainstream news media and are instead looking to independent sources and their peers for trusted information.
 People want to know what is happening, not be told what to think about it through biased narratives.

 Fake news is not a new phenomenon, coined by Donald Trump.
-I have been the victim of deliberate mischaracterization and misrepresentation through the collaboration of politicians and the mainstream news media.
-I know many others who have also been slandered.
-I have worked for politicians for whom their responses “on the record” with a journalist resulted in their words being either twisted or completely fabricated from what was actually said and meant.
+Many people have been the victim of deliberate mischaracterization, misrepresentation, and slander through the collaboration of politicians and the mainstream news media.
+Politicians for whom their responses “on the record” with a journalist have had their words being either twisted or completely fabricated from what was actually said and meant.
 The mainstream news media creates a story, and no one calls them out because who are you going to call them out to?
 The mainstream news media hold themselves in the high esteem of The Official Representative of Public Voice.
 Many times, the real story is traded in for “’gotcha’ headlines and sound bites, when the actual news was far more interesting, though required a great deal more effort to hear, understand, and convey.

 That is what news should be – empowering, motivating, and purposeful.
 If you agree, join our growing community with a subscription to The Visionable.